Some pro's and con's to think about if your are in the market for a premium heavy hitter desktop.....

 Danger- This is that hot exposed Ti I was talking about.
 Touch this for any length of time and you will get a burn and possibly a blister.
 Cost is middle to higher end.
 Larger bowls that really do eat weed!
 LOL You really only need enough to cover the bottom of the screen but even that is a lot and makes microdosing difficult.

-Notes- I am not even going to talk about the VRod because IMO the only reason to buy that over the Weedeater is if you are hung up on double deckers or perhaps want to have the capability to do dabs on their own.
+Notes- The big advantage the VRod has over the Weedeater is double deckers or perhaps want to have the capability to do dabs on their own.
 The VRod can infact do dabs but it's really not the greatest solution and not nearly as tasty as many other alternatives.
-From a flower standpoint the weedeater outperforms the VRod IMO.
+From a flower standpoint the weedeater is more open the VRod IMO.
 That said a bonus of the VRod is it has the same coil and bottom section head needs as the VRod.
 Converting a VRod to a Weedeater is not too expensive and quick to change out of your are only going to do flower anyway.
 The Weedeater head is also less weight which is kind of nice.
+Both of these vapes can benefit from the carb cap to make easy milk but the VRod really requires it if you are going to do dabs.
+If you are going to do mainly flower, do yourself a favor and save the money on the head and cap, just get the Weedeater.
 Made in the USA!

 Notes- To me this is the most underrated desktop vape out there.
 Not enough people know about it.
 If you are looking for the biggest rips and still some pretty damn good flavor, this might be for you.
 Made in the U.S.A.